-The oldest and largest traditional open market in Korea is Namdaemun Market located in Namdaemun.
-The market dates back to 1414, however during the Korean War it was destroyed by fires.
-South Korea rebuilt and renovated Namdaemun Market and it is not the largest retail market in all of Seoul.
-Namdaemun Market can only be accessed by foot and a majority of the shops are outside compared to Dongdaemun Market.
+The market dates back to 1414; however, during the Korean War, it was destroyed by fires.
+South Korea rebuilt and renovated Namdaemun Market, which is not the largest retail market in Seoul.
+Namdaemun Market can only be accessed by foot, and most shops are outside compared to Dongdaemun Market.
 Many retailers in Korea buy their items at Namdaemun at wholesale prices to resell in their stores in other cities.
-They are known for their famous street food called hotteok, a syrupy style Korean pancake.
+They are known for their famous street food called hotteok, a syrupy-style Korean pancake.

 How to get to Namdaemun Market: